JPSieg/R2easyR/README.md

 ### Note: the pseudoknot labeler will count how many other pseudoknots have been added by the labler and automatically update the index.
 For example the second pseudoknot we labeled is called pk2.

+## 7.2 Pseudoknots are troublesome for structure drawing programs because their non-nested nature fools the drawing program into pairing the incorrect bases.
+One way to deal with this is to eliminate pseudoknots in the dot bracket specified secondary structure line, as outlined in section 7.1.
+Alternitively, Peter C. Forstmeier has written some creative code to identify pseudoknoted residues from a connectivity table (CT) and compiled it into the "r2easyR.pk_finder" algorithm.
+The pk finder finds nested pseudonotted basepairs in a CT, in relation to the dominant (longest) secondary structure elements.
+To implement the pk finder, first read the CT into a R dataframe using "read.ct" for RNAStructure formatted connectivity files or generic R text file parsers like read.ct.
+The data frame should have the following column names in order for the pk finder to recognize the data structure: